 Area of research:

-highly motivated research group in one of the biggest research centers in Europe An excellent scientific and technical infrastructure: both necessary conditions for a successful PhD thesis within three years Participation in project meetings and conferences Strong support and mentoring for setting up a future career in science and/or the industry International, interdisciplinary working environment on an attractive research campus, ideally situated between the cities of Cologne, Düsseldorf, and Aachen A comprehensive further training programme, including English language courses Flexible working hours and various opportunities to reconcile work and family life Limited for 3 years Salary and social benefits according to the provisions of the Collective Agreement for the Civil Service (TVöD).
+A highly motivated research group in one of the biggest research centers in Europe An excellent scientific and technical infrastructure: both necessary conditions for a successful PhD thesis within three years Participation in project meetings and conferences Strong support and mentoring for setting up a future career in science and/or the industry International, interdisciplinary working environment on an attractive research campus, ideally situated between the cities of Cologne, Düsseldorf, and Aachen A comprehensive further training programme, including English language courses Flexible working hours and various opportunities to reconcile work and family life Limited for 3 years Salary and social benefits in conformity with the provisions of the Collective Agreement for the Civil Service (TVöD).
 Salary grade 13 (50%) TVöD-Bund

 Forschungszentrum Jülich aims to employ more women in this area and therefore particulary welcomes applications from women.We also welcome applications from disabled persons.